 I have over 30 scholarly publications in scientific journals such as Journal of Personality and Social Psychology, Journal of Family Psychology, Cultural Diversity and Ethnic Minority Psychology, Journal of Cross-Cultural Psychology, Asian American Journal of Psychology, Journal of Social and Clinical Psychology, and Journal of Occupational Health Psychology.

 I was honored with early career awards for my research in 2016 by Asian American Psychological Association and 2017 by the American Psychological Association Minority Fellowship Program.
 I also received the 2019 Chace-Parker Teaching Award at Haverford College.

 I received my BA in Psychology and Anthropology from Barnard College, and my MA and PhD in Clinical Psychology from UCLA.
 I completed my predoctoral clinical internship at the West Los Angeles VA Medical Center, and my postdoctoral clinical residency at the Center for Cognitive Therapy in the Department of Psychiatry at University of Pennsylvania.

-In my spare time, I enjoy tea and a good book, trying new foods, and spending time with my husband and my three beautiful children.
+In my spare time, I enjoy tea and a good book, trying new foods, dance fitness, and spending time with my husband and my three beautiful children.